 Cook the orzo according to package directions, set aside.
 This may be done up to three days before serving salad.

 Wash and snap off the tough ends of the asparagus.
 Cut into one inch pieces on the diagonal.
 Place about 1/2 cup of water in a small saucepan.
 Put the asparagus in the pan, heat until water boils.
 Cover and cook for one minute.
 Remove from heat.
 Asparagus should be bright green.
 Drain off hot water and pour cool water into the pan.
 Drain again and place asparagus in the bowl with the cooked orzo.
 Cut the tomatoes in half and add to the bowl with the orzo and asparagus.
 Add one half cup of the chopped chives and the grated lemon rind.

-When ready to assemble, toss all of the salad ingredients.
-Pour about 3/4 cup of the dressing over the salad.
-Toss.
-Let the salad sit a bit before placing in serving bowl or platter.
+Pour 3/4 cup of the dressing over the salad and toss.
 Just before serving, toss with additional dressing if needed.
 Garnish with the remaining 1/2 cup of chives and lemon slices.

--Try to assemble and serve the salad on the same day.
-The pasta may be cooked ahead, but the asparagus is best when tossed with the dressing on the same day.-You will have leftover dressing.
-Don't be tempted to drown the salad in dressing.
+- You will have leftover dressing.
+Don’t be tempted to drown the salad in dressing!
 Use the leftover dressing on a green salad, or chopped avocado and tomatoes.
-This dressing would also make a great marinade for grilled chicken.
+This dressing also makes a great marinade for grilled chicken.